TejasBhovad/gitknit/README.md

 2. Initialise the bot in a forums channel(in any thread) using the `/init` command.
 3. Follow the instructions to link the bot with your github repository.
 4. Push the thread to the website using the `/push` command.

+> Note: The discord bot is hosted by me locally, so it might not be available all the time.
+> YI am working on creating a guide to host the bot on your own server.

 ### Discord Bot